-A glass bong can get you into trouble with the law, and that’s why the best move is to make it as inconspicuous as possible.
+A glass bong can get you into trouble with the law, and that’s why the move is to make it as inconspicuous as possible.
 Pack it in a backpack or bag if you’re walking somewhere, and store it in your trunk if you’re driving.
 Although a glass bong on its own isn’t necessarily illegal, it can draw attention that you don’t want.

 The Complicated Drug Paraphernalia Laws in the United States

 Legally, drug paraphernalia is anything that’s primarily used to make, conceal or ingest illegal drugs.
 The word “primarily” is important, as there are plenty of chemicals that can be used to manufacture certain drugs, but this isn’t their primary purpose.

 So, is a glass bong considered drug paraphernalia?
 That depends on how you use it.
 You can use one to ingest marijuana, which is still considered an illegal drug by the federal government, or tobacco, which is legal.